 The project includes ramp improvements at International Drive, Orangewood/Universal and John Young Parkway, including auxiliary lanes between the ramps to alleviate traffic weaving.
 Six bridges will be widened and the bridge over Shingle Creek will be reconstructed.
 Noise walls behind the Williamsburg subdivision are included.
 New sidewalk connectivity along International Drive, Orangewood/Universal/Boulevard and John Young Parkway is being provided.

 The existing through lanes from I-4 to the Beachline West Toll Plaza at Milepost 6 remain untolled.

-- Vehicles eligible to use the express lanes include: All buses, hybrid vehicles, and motorcycles equipped with SunPass or an interoperable transponder.
+- Vehicles eligible to use the thru lanes include: All buses, hybrid vehicles, and motorcycles equipped with SunPass or an interoperable transponder.

-- Vehicles prohibited to use the express lanes include: Vehicles with three or more axles, trucks and TOLL-BY-PLATE customers.
+- Vehicles prohibited to use the thru lanes include: Vehicles with three or more axles, trucks and TOLL-BY-PLATE customers.